 8. How often during the last year have you been unable to remember what happened the night before because of your drinking?
-Ans: Never Less than monthly, Weekly, Daily or almost daily

 9. Have you or someone else been injured because of your drinking?
-Ans: No Yes, but not in the last year, Yes, in the last year

 10. Has a relative, friend, doctor, or other health care worker been concerned about your drinking or suggested you cut down?
-Ans: No Yes, but not in the last year, Yes, in the last year

-11. Have you ever been in treatment for an alcohol problem Ans: Never, Currently, In the past
+11. Have you ever been in treatment for an alcohol problem

+Ans: Never, Currently, In the past